 Bogen Communications UTI 1 allows for one zone paging, that is you can only page all the connected loudspeakers at once (speakers need to be chain-linked).
 It does have a connection to speakers that will relay only the paging from the telephone and another one that will mix in music from the music source, giving you a choice between the two.

 The Bogen Communications UTI 310 is configurable for 3-12 different zones, that is you can page different sets of loudspeakers separately (speakers are connected directly to the UTI).
 It can also support two different music sources.

-- UTI: Universal Telephone Paging Interface is the a device that creates the bridge between a phone and speakers.
+- UTI: Universal Telephone Paging Interface is a device that creates the bridge between a phone and speakers.
 It also allows for other audio sources to be incorporated into the paging setup.

 - Amplifier (optional): Allows you to control the volume level and balance of the audio.
-The need for an amplifier really depends on the type of speakers you use.
-Self-amplified speakers do not require one.
+The need for an amplifier really depends on the type of speakers you use. self-amplified speakers do not require one.

-For large warehouse environments, horn type speakers are recommended.
+For large warehouse environments, horn-type speakers are recommended.

-For smaller office environments, ceiling mounted speakers will usually suffice.
+For smaller office environments, ceiling-mounted speakers will usually suffice.